kstenerud/nixos-beginners-handbook/installing-flakes.md

 As a side-effect, nixos-install will generate `flake.lock`, which locks to the current versions of the software being installed.
 You should also add this to the source code repository.

 If you've made any mistakes, it will print out error messages detailing what you need to fix in your `configuration.nix`.

+**Note**: If you've set the `networking.hostName` value and your local DNS server support it, you can now use the hostname rather than the IP address to conect to this machine.

 [Back to the VM installer instructions](installing-vm.md#configure-and-install)